ScooloV/bbpedia/docs/core_rules.md

 Agility test when attempting to Dodge, Jump or Leap out of a square in which they

-were being Marked by this player, you may apply a +1 modifierr to either the
+were being Marked by this player, you may apply a +1 modifier to either the
 ![](media/core_rules/image289.jpg)Armour roll or Injury roll.
-This modifierr may be applied after the roll has been
+This modifier may be applied after the roll has been

 made and may be applied even if this player is now Prone.